-Always a kid favorite, this sugar cookie recipe with a pink sugar cookie frosting are my go-to recipes when I want to impress!
+Always a kid favorite, this Sugar Cookie Recipe with a pink sugar cookie frosting are my go-to recipes when I want to impress!
 Perfect pink frosting swirls paired with the best basic sugar cookie… it’s SO GOOD!
 If you are looking for the perfect cut-out Sugar Cookie Recipe, try this one!
 If you happen to love cookies and want them ALL, check out my Cookie Recipes!

 You may have noticed these cookies look a lot like the iconic Swig Cookies.
 They are 100% inspired by that design!
 However, having not actually ever eaten a Swig Cookie, I can’t claim that they are a copycat.
 I can claim that they are amazingly delicious and always the hit of any gathering!
 (Or just after school snacks!)

 This sugar cookie recipe does have a few untraditional ingredients like powdered sugar (in the cookie!), cream of tartar, and oil.
 However, it all comes together perfectly to create the best sugar cookie you will try!

 UPDATE: I was just told by my friend that lives in Utah that if you CHILL these cookies and eat them cold they taste exactly like a Swig Cookie!

 Just like the sugar cookie recipe, this frosting recipe has an ingredient that might surprise you!
 It’s sour cream!
 I absolutely love what it does to this frosting.
 I added the smallest amount of red food color to the frosting to create this glorious pale pink color.
 The combination is truly fabulous!